Massad Boulos: US politics

 Boulos has been involved in Republican politics for decades, and worked as a volunteer during George W. Bush's 1994 campaign for governor of Texas.
 During the 2024 US presidential elections, Boulos campaigned for Trump in Muslim and Arab communities with Bishara Bahbah, who founded Arabs for Trump, and Richard Grenell.
 He sought to portray Trump as supportive of "global peace", according to Bahbah.
 In an interview with The Times, he said that "There are 3.5 million Arab Americans, which is a huge number, and they just want their voices to be heard.
 And Trump has been listening".
 Despite that, there was criticism over his outreach during some meetings, as some attendees criticized Trump's policies regarding Jerusalem.

 Yassin K. Fawaz, a political analyst, credits Boulos as bridging "the gap between Trump's campaign and these communities, ensuring that their concerns were not only heard but acted upon".

+Diplomacy and peace initiatives

+Boulos has been involved in several international diplomatic efforts, particularly during the Trump administration, focusing on conflict resolution in Africa and the Middle East.
+In an interview, Boulos summarized the administration's Africa policy as based on "peace, partnerships and prosperity," shifting focus from aid to trade and stating that while democracy is appreciated, the U.S. policy is "not to interfere in the internal affairs of other countries."

+In North Africa, Boulos helped spearhead a diplomatic initiative to build global support for Morocco's Autonomy Plan for Western Sahara.
+This effort culminated in a United Nations General Assembly vote in September 2025, which saw a majority of member states vote in favor of the plan, marking a significant shift in the international approach to the long-standing dispute.
+The plan had been officially endorsed by President Donald Trump earlier that year.

+Following the 2024 U.S. presidential election, Boulos was a key architect behind the Washington Accord of 2025, a peace agreement between the Democratic Republic of the Congo (DRC) and Rwanda aimed at de-escalating tensions in the Great Lakes region.
+Analysts described his role as pivotal in driving the negotiations to a successful conclusion.

+Boulos has also been involved in addressing the conflict in Sudan.
+As the conflict falls within his diplomatic remit, he has participated in the development of a proposed three-part peace plan developed in coordination with the Quad (United States, United Arab Emirates, Saudi Arabia, and Egypt), aiming to broker a ceasefire and initiate a sustainable political process.

+Additionally, Boulos has been involved with the U.S.-backed Lobito Corridor, a railway and port project linking the Democratic Republic of the Congo and Zambia to Angola's Atlantic coast.
+The administration has expressed support for the initiative, which has been described as part of broader U.S. efforts to promote investment-led infrastructure projects in Africa alongside alternatives to Chinese and Russian-backed developments.